 Monese offers a number of convenient features with its accounts, of which you can choose between paid and free options.
 It’s also easy to open an account as you can do so from wherever you live in the European Economic Area (EEA).
 Monese’s main advantage is money transfers: use its money transfer service to send money abroad, spend in foreign currencies and carry out basic bank transfers such as direct debits.

 However, if you’re looking for an account to hold multiple currencies or want to access budgeting tools, you may want to consider other options.

 You’re eligible to sign up with Monese if you’re at least 18 years old and live in the European Economic Area (EEA).
 If you meet these criteria, just download the Monese app from the iOS app store or Google Play store to get started.

-You will need an ID document such as your national ID card, driver’s licence or passport and be ready to do a quick video selfie of yourself.
+You will need an ID document such as your EEA residence permit or passport.
+(As verified on 18 February 2021, Monese will not accept a driver’s licence as a form of ID).
+Once you have your ID, be ready to do a quick video selfie of yourself.
 Your phone must also be capable of receiving text messages.

 Compare a range of digital banks in Ireland

 Frequently asked questions about Monese